-- Short-term rentals must be registered with the City of Toronto - Short-term rentals can only be in someone's principal residence that means the home they stay in, and the address that they use for bills, identification, and taxes. - Short term rental operators must display their unique registration number on all advertisements and listings. - Registered short-term rental operators are required to collect a 4% Municipal Accommodation Tax. - The City of Toronto's short-term rental bylaws apply to accommodations for a rental period of 28 days or less. - Those staying in an Airbnb or similar accommodation for a longer term than 28 days could be covered by Residential Tenancies Act (RTA) protections (including those surrounding eviction) in limited circumstances, including; - an individual is living in the unit on a long-term basis, or there was no agreement about how long an individual would stay; - the individual is paying rent every month - the unit is the individual's only home - the individual's ID cards have the unit listed as the individual's home address. - Conversely, the following circumstances may indicate the RTA does not apply, including;
+- 5 Short-term rentals must be registered with the City of Toronto - Short-term rentals can only be in someone's principal residence that means the home they stay in, and the address that they use for bills, identification, and taxes. - Short term rental operators must display their unique registration number on all advertisements and listings (in the format: STR-0000-XXXXXXX). - You can call 311 to submit a complaint if you notice that a shortterm rental is: operating without a registration, not used as a principal residence, unsafe, making a nuisance or for other non-emergencies. - Registered short-term rental operators are required to collect a 4% Municipal Accommodation Tax. - The City of Toronto's short-term rental bylaws apply to accommodations for a rental period of 28 days or less. - Those staying in an Airbnb or similar accommodation for a longer term than 28 days could be covered by Residential Tenancies Act (RTA) protections (including those surrounding eviction) in limited circumstances, including; - an individual is living in the unit on a long-term basis, or there was no agreement about how long an individual would stay; - the individual is paying rent every month - the unit is the individual's only home - the individual's ID cards have the unit listed as the individual's home address.

-- the individual is living in the unit on a short-term basis or just for a season - the individual is paying nightly or weekly rent, or renting out the unit by the season - the unit is not the individual's only home - D cards do not list the unit as the individual's address. - Whether the RTA applies to an Airbnb or similar accommodation is determined on a case by case basis through the Landlord Tenant Board.
+- Conversely, certain circumstances may indicate the RTA does not apply, including situations where; - the individual is living in the unit on a short-term basis or just for a season - the individual is paying nightly or weekly rent, or renting out the unit by the season - the unit is not the individual's only home; - ID cards do not list the unit as the individual's address. - Whether the RTA applies to an Airbnb or similar accommodation is determined on a case by case basis through the Landlord Tenant Board.

-For a full breakdown of the rules: toronto.ca/community-people/housing-shelter/short-term-rentals
+For a full breakdown of the rules: www.toronto.ca/community-people/housing-shelter/short-term-rentals